🔥 DeepEval 4.0 just got released. Read the announcement.

 Load Dataset

-deepeval offers support for loading datasets stored in JSON files, CSV files, and hugging face datasets into an EvaluationDataset as either test cases or goldens.
+deepeval offers support for loading datasets stored in JSON, JSONL, CSV, and hugging face datasets into an EvaluationDataset as either test cases or goldens.

 You can load entire datasets on Confident AI's cloud in one line of code.